dirkm/cheapshot/readme.md

 In order to build, boost (system-layout) is required.

+Basic piece-moves is done.
-Currently, I am working on board setup, and piece-moves.
+Currently, I am working on a routine to walk plies.

 There is no AI yet.
 You might want to check back in a couple of years.